-(4) "Per capita wealth" means the current total assessed value of property, as adjusted and recorded by the Kentucky Revenue Cabinet, divided by the population of a given area.
+(4) "Per capita wealth" means the current total assessed value of property, as adjusted and recorded by the Kentucky Department of Revenue, divided by the population of a given area.

-(5) "Region" means that geographic locality determined by incorporation for the purpose of delivery of comprehensive mental health/mental retardation services under KRS 210.370 as controlled by a board of directors.
+(5) "Region" means that geographic locality determined by incorporation for the purpose of delivery of comprehensive behavioral health, developmental and intellectual disabilities services under KRS 210.370 as controlled by a board of directors.

 Section 2.
 Population.
 (1) Population figures used by the secretary to determine the formula allocations shall come from the U.S. Department of Commerce, Bureau of the Census, as reported in the most recent edition of the Urban Studies Center, University of Louisville, Population Research Unit Report.

 (2) Any geographic breakdown in population shall be in accordance with KRS 210.370.

 Section 3.
 Formula for Allocation of State Appropriated Funds.
 The formula for allocation of state appropriated funds shall be as follows:

 (1) Per capita allocations.
 Of the total general funds appropriated by the General Assembly for a fiscal year for the community behavioral health, developmental and intellectual disabilities services programs, fifteen (15) percent shall be distributed based on per capita allocations.
 The sum available to each region shall be determined by dividing the total funds available in the per capita allocation by the total population of the Commonwealth, multiplied by the population of each region; provided, however, that the payment of the sum shall be on a cost related fee for service basis following receipt of appropriate and timely billings submitted by each board.